nim-lang/RFCs/RFCs/SQL_Associative_Results.md

 What would need to be done:

 1. Some sort of SQL parsing engine for all supported databaes right now.
 It woudln't haven't to be a full fledged one, but would have to process what comes after the `SELECT` portion of a SQL statement.
-Would need need to worry about keywords such `AS` for aliasing.
+Would need to worry about keywords such `AS` for aliasing.
    - There would need to be some research for any odities between all of the SQL variants
 2. `SELECT *` would require fetching data about the desired table from the database.
 So this means then that this would